Lately, I was trying to install the Apache webserver in a Linux environment and got the following error.

 /etc/resolv.conf file.
 I had following

-Keep “search localdomain” at bottom, so something like below
+Keep “search localdomain” at the bottom, so something like below

 Note: nameserver may differ as shown in the example above.
-The point here is to keep localhost at bottom and thing should move.
+The point here is to keep localhost at the bottom and things should move.

 Interested in learning about Linux administration?